Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 The Session plugin extends the functionality of [lua-resty-session] with its own session data storage adapter when `storage=kong`.
-This stores encrypted session data into the current database strategy (e.g., Postgres, Cassandra, etc.) and the cookie does not contain any session data.
+This stores encrypted session data into the current database strategy and the cookie does not contain any session data.
 Data stored in the database is encrypted and the cookie contains only the session id, expiration time, and HMAC signature.
 Sessions use the built-in Kong DAO `ttl` mechanism that destroys sessions after specified `cookie_lifetime` unless renewal occurs during normal browser activity.
 Log out the application via XHR request (or something similar) to manually handle the redirects.

 ## Logging Out